StardustGogeta/NES-Emulator/README.md

 This will create a `build` folder in the repository and build the project from the source.

-Alternatively, building should be possible with the `Ninja`, `MinGW Makefiles`, and `Visual Studio 17 2022` generators, as well.
+Alternatively, building should be possible with the `Ninja` and `Visual Studio 18 2026` generators, as well.
 Examples of these are shown in the GitHub Actions automated builds.

 ---